mfx9/mrtp/README.md

 make
 ```

-An executable file "mrtp" will be generated that is ready to run:
+An executable file "mrtp" will be generated that is ready to run.
+Type in:

 ```
-./mrtp [config.txt]
+./mrtp -h
 ```

+to get a list of available arguments and options and
+an example of use.